 She graduated from Loyola with Honors in the International Law Concentration.

-Since joining TLD Law, Ms. Crownover has worked in the corporate transactional and civil litigation departments, placing her in a unique position to support the firm’s clients across multiple platforms in various settings.
+Since joining TLD Law, Ms. Crownover has carried on the skills that she learned at the SEC and has worked in the corporate transactional and civil litigation departments, placing her in a unique position to support the firm’s clients across multiple platforms in various settings.

 Ms. Crownover continues her legal involvement outside of the office as a board member of Women Lawyers of Long Beach where she served as Secretary from 2016–2017.
 She is serving as the President of the Women Lawyers of Long Beach for the 2017–2018 term.